September 30th marks the fourth National Day for Truth and Reconciliation, a federal Statutory holiday.

 APTN National Day for Truth & Reconciliation

-In honour of the third annual National Day for Truth and Reconciliation (NDTR), APTN, the National Centre for Truth and Reconciliation (NCTR) and the Anishinaabe Algonquin Nation will join forces to produce a 90-minute multilingual commemoration.
+In honour of the annual National Day for Truth and Reconciliation (NDTR), APTN, the National Centre for Truth and Reconciliation (NCTR) and the Anishinaabe Algonquin Nation will join forces to produce a 90-minute multilingual commemoration.
 The gathering will be broadcast live across the country from Parliament Hill, on the unceded, unsurrendered territory of the Anishinaabe Algonquin Nation.

-Saturday, September 30 | Various Hours
+Tuesday, September 30 | Various Hours

 APTN Lumi or by watching APTN on your local TV network.